-If you plan to sell your car a few years after buying it, you might want to dig deep into your wallet and purchase a Lexus.
+If you plan to sell your car a few years after buying it, you might want to stick to one of two brands long known for dependability and durability.

-The luxury auto brand earned six honors in the 2019 J.D.
-Power Resale Value Awards.
+Honda and Toyota each earned five honors in J.D.
+Power’s 2020 Resale Value Awards.
 That was tops among any auto brand.

 The analysis took used vehicle wholesale prices — or, how much a dealer pays for a used vehicle — and divided those prices by the vehicle’s original purchase price.

-In an announcement, Jonathan Banks, vice president of vehicle valuations and analytics at J.D.
+In an announcement, Jonathan Banks, vice president and general manager of vehicle valuations at J.D.
 Power, says:

-- Honda — Fit, Civic, Accord, CR-V and Odyssey
+- Honda — Accord, Civic, Fit, HR-V and Odyssey

 The GMC Sierra 3500 had the best resale value of any large heavy-duty pickup, as well as the best resale value of all models included in the study.